tempus-app/tempus/docs/frontend/Contributing.md

 export class <ViewShellModule> {}
 ```

 Some elements have stubbed in as it will change depending on how and where you change the component.
 For example `<ViewNameDataAccess>` is the data access folder typically under a view.
 This is where details of the store are located.
 The shell component is that angular component that was mentioned before.
 This also has the same name as the library shell, however it is where html and typescript can be defined so all components loaded under the routes can have common elements.
-The routes is an array as there can be multiple routes with a shell which make sense since it is a collection of pages.
-The path can be specified so when a user is on that route, a module can be loaded through the `loadchildren` section of the array element.
+The routes is an array as there can be multiple routes within a shell.
+The path can be specified so when a user is on that route, a module can be loaded through the `loadChildren` section of the array element.
 The `loadChildren` section takes in a module (which is typically a page), and displays it on that route.
 One note is that the route typically has prefixes but that is defined in the root level shell component, which controls routing for the entire frontend under `libs/client/onboarding-client/shell`.
 For an example refer to the following [file](../../libs/client/onboarding-client/business-owner/shell/src/lib/onboarding-client-business-owner-feature-shell.module.ts).

 ## Using the Store